whatsupW/whatsupW/Wybuchy.md

 https://user-images.githubusercontent.com/101053692/165832894-7c9a3ea4-98ff-462c-bc3b-c6bcdfe1be91.mp4

+## April 29 Many buildings burn in Russia after a fire at the Ishim shopping center.
+On April 30, the 120-megawatt GRES-2 coal power plant was reportedly sabotaged in Sakhalin.
+On May 1, burning fuel oil tanks in Mytishchi, a fuel warehouse just thirty minutes from the Kremlin.
+May 1: Damage to a railway bridge in the Russian Kursk region as a result of sabotage.
+May 2 A fire at an ammunition factory in Perm, near the Urals.
+May 3: A fire in a four-story pro-Kremlin publishing house in the Bogorodskaya district of the Moscow region
 29 kwietnia Wiele budynków płonie w Rosji po pożarze w centrum handlowym w Ishim

 30 kwietnia 120-megawatowa elektrownia węglowa GRES-2 została podobno sabotowana na Sachalinie